Contact Tracing Frequently Asked Questions

 If I am considered a close contact, what should I do?

-- Stay home and maintain social distancing through the end of your quarantine period (14 days from the date of your last exposure to a case).
+- Stay home and maintain social distancing through the end of your quarantine period (10 days from the date of your last exposure to a case or a 7-day quarantine with a negative test on or after day 5 of quarantine).

 - Monitor yourself daily for symptoms of COVID-19, including checking your temperature.